presentkim-pm/VanillaPickBlock/README.md

 This is different from working in vanilla.
 <br>
 In vanilla it works like :
 - When already item in hotbar, just switching hand to that hotbar.
+- When already item in inventory, just swaping hand with inventory slot
 - When new item, Set first remaining hot bar to block-item and switching hand to that hotbar.
-- When hotbar is fulled, Set item in hand to block-item.
+- When hotbar is fulled, Set item in hand to block-item, And if item in hand, move to inventory.

 This plugin actually changes it to work that way.